GB7TE: D-STAR Repeater

 Whereas some D-STAR repeater groups and owners prefer users to leave their repeaters unlinked, we're very happy for our users to do whatever they want.
 If you want to leave it linked to a reflector and just monitor what's going on around the world, you can do what you like.
 We don't insist on the repeater being unlinked after use.

-You can see the current status of GB7TE by clicking here (note, you will get a security warning, it's nothing to worry about).
+You can see the current status of GB7TE by clicking here (this page will be automatically updated every five minutes).

 On Thursday the 11th November 2015 at 17:00z, regular voice idents were added to GB7TE.